Could Autism/ASD Be a Cause of Your Relationship Difficulties?

 Am I an Aspie in a relationship with a neurotypical partner?

-Perhaps you think it might be possible that you have Asperger’s and are in a relationship with someone who is not an Aspie.
+Perhaps you think it might be possible that you have ASC/ASD and are in a relationship with someone who is Neurotypical.

 Here are 33 questions to ask yourself that will give you clues in identifying this.

-If you find that 25 or more of the below clues apply to you, there is a high likelihood that you have Asperger’s.
+If you find that 25 or more of the below clues apply to you, there is a high likelihood that you are on the Autism Spectrum.

 - You have had very few relationships in your life